vinitsangwan/Leetcode-/README.md

 # Leetcode-
-Hey ,Here i will be posting the leetcode questions solution.
+Hey, here i will be posting the leetcode questions solution.